What makes a great pitch book?

 Investment banking pitchbooks influence crucial decision-making.

-It should be created carefully by banking leadership and experienced analysts to provide potential clients with the right combination of facts, figures, potentials, and projections.
+They should be created carefully by banking leadership and experienced analysts to provide potential clients with the right combination of facts, figures, potentials, and projections.

 Keep your pitchbook simple, comprehensive, and organized and let your clients see your vision to close deals, build trust and establish strong corporate relationships.